CivicActions/guidebook/docs/070-project-management/project-management-checklists.md

 Wrap up the past month:

 1. Complete monthly contractual deliverables (monthly reporting, etc.)
-2. Run the 'plan vs actual' report for the last month to verify reporting accuracy
+2. Run the "plan vs actual" report for the last month to verify reporting accuracy

 Now prepare for the new month: